yzhong52/ThinVesselSegmentation/README.md

 -  EigenDecomp: eigenvalue decomposition of a 3 by 3 symetric matrix

-Requirements
+Requirements (Windows)
 ---------------

-1. A graphic card which supports OpenGL 4.0
+1. OpenGL 4.0 (or higher)

 2. Microsoft Visual Studio 2010 (or higher)

-3. This project requires freeglut 2.8.1, glew 1.10.0 and OpenCV 2.8.4.
+3. This project requires `freeglut 2.8.1`, `glew 1.10.0` and `OpenCV 2.8.4`.
 You have to add the following directories to PATH:

  - `%CD%\dependencies\freeglut 2.8.1\x64;`
  - `%CD%\dependencies\glew-1.10.0\bin\x64;`